antw0n/universal-database-optimizer-notes/mongo.md

 ```

-The following development tools were applied
+The following development tools were applied:

-- insomnia
+- Insomnia
 - intellij-idea-ultimate